Yumeiro Patissiere: Plot

-Two years after studying in Paris, the sixteen-year-old Ichigo now returns to Japan as a professional pâtissière.
-As soon as she returns, Ichigo finds Team Ichigo breaking up.
+Two years after studying in Paris, the sixteen-year-old Ichigo returns to Japan as a professional pâtissière.
+As soon as she returns, she finds Team Ichigo breaking up.
 The Sweets Princes, Hanabusa and Andou, take long absences from school to work for their dreams, leaving only Ichigo and Kashino.
 Kashino skipped a grade due to having top grades back at Paris.
 Soon a "new" Team Ichigo is formed by Henri-sensei for the project.
 The team includes Lemon Yamagishi, Johnny McBeal, Makoto Kashino, and Amano Ichigo.
 They are now working as professionals for the project and their dreams in St. Marie Garden.